 While on vacation, I picked up a rock and it told me what it was meant to be.
-A Tyrannosaurus rex of course!
+A T. rex of course!

-I took it home and got ready to paint.
+I took it home and got ready to paint a Tyrannosaurusrex.
 All of the ridges and depressions seemed to be in exactly the right spots.
 Even the greenish color was right.
 I darkened a few spots and enhanced others.
 I added scales with a tiny brush.
-The crooked grin fit right into the contours of the rock.
+The crooked T. rex grin fit right into the contours of the rock.
 The nostril and eye placed themselves along a ridge and depression.

 Look past external appearances and you may find magic hidden within.

 Sometimes you can be trudging along with a little dark cloud hovering over your head and you almost walk by something intended for only you to see.
 I had one of those moments years ago at Hart Mountain National Antelope Refuge.
 I had been doing research there and often saw pronghorn on sagebrush covered hills in the distance.